 - If the referral is critical, the office staff should make an appointment before the patient leaves.
 The patient should be given the information about the specialist, including the address and directions.

-- Contact the specialist directly to discuss the referral.
+- Contact the specialist directly.
 Provide information on the patient’s current situation, as well as other medical records, test results, and documents to avoid duplicate effort.

 - Agree on the urgency of the referral, how long the process might take, how often to communicate, and who will manage the patient during the referral timeframe.

-- A referral agreement that defines roles, restricts the initial visit to the specialist (rather than a physician’s assistant or nurse practitioner), and determines who will deliver final medical advice to the patient can eliminate confusion between physicians and their staff.
+- A referral agreement that defines roles and determines who will deliver final medical advice to the patient can eliminate confusion between physicians and their staff.
 Add deadlines for the initial referral visit and the consult report.

-- When consult reports arrive from physicians you refer to, review the results and recommendations.
+- When consult reports arrive, review the results and recommendations.
 There is a liability in failing to read and/or act on a specialist’s evaluation.
 Contact the specialist with questions about the patient’s specific diagnoses or needs.

 - If the most appropriate referral is outside the patient’s insurance network, appeal the restriction on the patient’s behalf.